UnionofSovietSocialistRepublics/Sporebiomethane/README.md

 #### Frosted
 - The near final map
 - Fight against frost, the frozen autus.
-#### Evacuation
+#### Desolation
-- Stopping the zerg from spreading to another planet by killing them on the spot.
+- Repel the zerg on serpulo
-- Yes, they will still invades erekir.
+- Unlocks campaign map on erekir.

 # List of contributors
 - Twcash01 For some resprites